AgoraIO/Agora-Video-With-ByteDance-Android/README.md

-# Agora Video With ByteEffect
+# Agora Video With BytedEffect

 This tutorial enables you to quickly get started in your development efforts to create an Android app with real-time video calls, voice calls, and interactive broadcasting.
 With this sample app you can:

 * Join and leave a channel.
 * Choose between the front or rear camera.
-* Real time Sticky/Effect/Filter for video(provided by ByteDance Effect SDK)
+* Real time Sticky/Effect/Filter for video(powered by BytedEffect SDK)

 ## Prerequisites